JarradPrice/seng4400-a2-dashboard-web-app/README.md

 Uses <https://github.com/MicrosoftDocs/mslearn-staticwebapp> as a base.

-## Assignment 2 Dashboard
+## Message Dashboard

 Whenever the endpoint receives a message it updates a data store.
-You can then the web page listing the recent answers and how long they took to compute.
+You can then see the web page listing the recent answers and how long they took to compute.

 The web page refreshes its contents every second to show the latest answers.